 - We are producing a series of evidence syntheses reports to summarise areas of new or uncertain science.
 Topics covered so far include ammonia emissions, microplastics and soil and soil structure.

-- We are working with Ipsos MORI to run a public dialogue in four UK regions to understand people’s priorities for future rural land use.
+- We worked with Ipsos MORI to run a public dialogue in four UK regions to understand people’s priorities for future rural land use.

 - We have commissioned a review of the history and current arrangements for rural land use decision-making in the UK.

 - We will bring all of these elements together, along with an exploration of the latest science and technology, through a holistic exploration of multifunctional land use.
 The findings of this will be summarised in a report including a set of policy recommendations to be published in 2021.